 All entering international students on F visas are required to attend the International Student Orientation.
-Attendees should be sure to arrange their flight arrival to enter the US by the Friday before International Orientation.
-The immigration requirements and legal obligations to maintain legal status will be discussed, as well as other information.
-In both the fall and spring terms, the International Student Orientation typically falls on the Monday preceding the general student orientation.
+Attendees should be sure to arrange their flight arrival to enter the U.S. by the Friday before International Orientation.
+The immigration requirements and legal obligations to maintain legal status will be discussed, as well as other vital information.
+In both the fall and spring terms, the International Student Orientation typically takes place one week before the start of classes.